Sentimentality be damned. This has been in my head for years and now at 68, and fifty-plus years, if memory serves, this is my recollection.

 I stopped buying back 1980, after I got a late night call from a friend.
 I didn’t let the phone ring twice because like any late night call, I thought this was bringing bad news and I rushed to pick it up.
 Leah hurriedly started talking about John being dead, shot outside The Dakota.
 I didn’t say anything, I couldn’t, I could hardly breathe, and it was indeed very bad news.
 Leah said it was horrible, four or five bullet wounds, but thank God, probably no pain.
 She knew I’d want to know and not hear it on TV first, so she was calling from the hospital.
 She was on duty and said everyone in the emergency room was dazed, in shock.
 She said she was sorry, she knew how much I loved you all and how I always hoped for a reunion tour.
 It was a frantic call for both of us.

-I sat stunned, started sobbing.
+I sat stunned and sobbing.
 Gees, no pain?
 Funny, I felt pain – a deep searing, wrenching pain.
 A pain that made me fear I might not catch my next breath, made me conscious that a significant event had occurred in my life.
-The pull of gravity increased to make me weigh more.
-I felt leaden, exhausted, and I instantly realized I was much older then I had been hours ago when I put my five year old son to bed.
+The pull of gravity increased, I felt leaden, exhausted, and I instantly realized I was much older than I had been hours before when I made dinner for my family and put my five-year old son to bed.
+A familiar pain ~ of another murder.

 As far as I know, the (1)image is in the public domain and I mean no misconduct.
 Copyright holder, please contact me, and I will remove it or credit it.